 Damages will be awarded to the estate and used to pay funeral and medical costs and the reasonable cost of bringing the lawsuit, with the remaining money split among the surviving spouse and children.

 If a parent or guardian files the wrongful death suit on behalf of a deceased child, damages will be used to pay medical and funeral costs and reasonable legal costs and the remainder goes to the surviving parent(s).
 Costs of therapy for surviving family members may also be sought.

 While you want justice for the death of your beloved family member and also need help dealing with the financial loss of the ordeal, you are trying to make a new life for yourself and your family.
 Let the personal injury attorneys at Isaacs & Isaacs handle the expense of investigating your loved one’s death, filing a legal action or negotiating a fair settlement.

 Our experienced and compassionate attorneys will take the burden of seeking justice from your shoulders, so you can focus on healing and rebuilding your life.
 You do not have to have any money to enlist our help.
 We will bear the cost of litigation for you, and we will not get paid unless and until we win or settle your case.
-We have recovered over $890 million in damages for our clients, and we will demand maximum compensation for you and your family.
+We have recovered over $1 billion in damages for our clients, and we will demand maximum compensation for you and your family.